Hirlam/PlayGround/README.md

 1. Create a fork of the PlayGround repository by clicking fork at the top right.
 2. Go to the fork in your personal github and create a new branch `feature/mypullrequest`
-3. Navigate to the `IcandoPRs` directory and create a new file by click `Add File` -> `Create new file`.
+3. Navigate to the `IcandoPRs` directory and create a new file by clicking `Add File` -> `Create new file`.
 Use your Github username as the filename
 4. Commit your changes and start a pull request
 5. Go to the main repo, add a milestone, labels and leave a comment
 6. Go back to your fork and make some changes to the file you just created and commit.